Blog

 Surviving without an income isn’t easy

 There is no reliable data showing how many funds fail during the fundraising process, but we do know that the number of funds closing each year is falling.
-In 2024, 3,000 private asset funds closed, a 28% decline compared to before the pandemic, according to Bain.
+In 2024, 3,000 private asset funds closed, a 28% decline compared to before the pandemic (Bain Global Private Equity Report 2025).

 Longer fundraising periods also have implications for funds that have already closed and deployed their capital.